 Most of us have the habit of leaving some work undone and allowing it to build up.
 Slowly but surely, these undone works get accumulated and make you feel overwhelmed.

 What is needed in these situations is performing a brain dump.
 It's like cleaning up the clutter on your desktop.
 The brain can function much better when there are not many things stored in it.

 In this article, we will learn what exactly a brain dump is and how to use it to increase your productivity.

-What Is a Brain Dump Actually?
+What Is a Brain Dump?

 The brain dump is a term used to describe the unloading of the confusion, chaos, and clutter inside your head onto a more permanent place, like paper.

 A brain dump releases you from all the concerns and worries that you carry in your mind.
-It’s the act of removing all your concerns, anxieties, and feelings from your brain and transfering them somewhere else.
+It’s the act of removing all your concerns, anxieties, and feelings from your brain and transferring them somewhere else.

 This "dumping" can be very effective because it turns unseen thoughts into visible items like words on paper.